liaochunyang/PIC16/README.md

-# PIC16B course materials
+# PIC16 course materials

-This repository contains my PIC16B ( Python with Applications II ) lecture notes.
+This repository contains some course materials I use for PIC16 at UCLA.